Answered By: Colin Magee

 Accessing the library

-The Loman C. Trover Library on the MCC North Campus
+The Loman C. Trover Library

 The library is located on the North Campus in Madisonville in the Learning Resource Center building.